WayneStallwood/AWS-Tile-Generator/README.md

 # Usage

-The most common icons are already generated in the "samples" directory, for a missing service simply download the AWS Icon Assets package from here: https://aws.amazon.com/architecture/icons/ and place the ZIP file in your working directory.
+The most common icons are already generated in the "samples" directory, note these DO NOT have the new magnet hole option, regenerate with the instructions below if you need that. or for a missing service

+Simply download the AWS Icon Assets package from here: https://aws.amazon.com/architecture/icons/ and place the ZIP file in your working directory.

 Unzip and adjust the parameters in OpenSCAD to point to the "64" version of the SVG and set the tile title you want to use